 Two ECG cables are included to connect with 2 x 10 body surface electrodes.
-The bipolar and unipolar can be used to measure an esophagus or body surface ECG.
+The bipolar and unipolar channels can be used to record an esophageal or body surface ECG.

-The YRS100 data acquisition software supports the cardiac amplifier and provides tools for easy configuration and setup, data visualization, storage, and review.
-Signals and parameters can be checked in the display mode, stored to disk, and later reviewed in the offline mode or exported for further analysis.
+The YRS100 data acquisition software supports the cardiac amplifier and provides tools for easy configuration and setup, data visualization, storage, and review and export of data.
+Signals and parameters can be checked in the display mode, stored to disk, reviewed in the offline mode or exported for further analysis.

 The YRS100 data acquisition software is developed for cardiologists who perform clinical studies with different subjects and is for research purposes only.
 Subject data like name, age, gender and other study specific parameters can be easily linked to the ECG data.

-The recording time of the ECG signals can be rest by the user and there is no limitation.
+The recording time of the ECG signals can be freely chosen by the user and there is no limitation in recording time.
 Raw signals can be filtered with specific high-pass, low-pass and notch filters.
 All data can be exported to a file format to analyse in programs like Matlab.

-The YRS100 data analysis software is an interactive environment for multimodal ECG data processing and analysis.
+The YRS100 AF analysis software is an interactive environment for multimodal ECG data processing and analysis.
 ECG characterization is done by published algorithms for P-,Q-,R-,S- and T-wave detection